ozgurgulsuna/MMI706-ReinforcementLearning/Lecture Notes/Markov-Decision-Processes.md

 - R is a reward function, $R_s = \mathbb{E}[R_{t+1} | S_t = s]$
 - $\gamma$ is a discount factor, $\gamma \in [0, 1]$.

-The reward function R(s, s') defines the immediate reward received after transitioning from state s to state s'.
+The reward function R(s, s') defines the _immediate reward received after transitioning from state s to state s'_.
 The discount factor $\gamma$ determines the present value of future rewards.

 > **Definition**: A Markov reward process is a tuple $(S, P, R, \gamma)$, where S is a finite set of states, P is a state transition probability matrix, R is a reward function, and $\gamma$ is a discount factor.
 > $$R_s = \mathbb{E}[R_{t+1} | S_t = s]$$